roman-neuhauser/fake/README.rst

     -c      Catchall.
 Created fake will receive
             any uses of CMD not covered by other, more specific fakes.
+    -e      Error.
+Created fake will emit current stdin to its stderr.
+    -o      Output.
+Created fake will emit current stdin to its stdout.
     -v      Verbose.
 Reflect received argv on stderr.
     -x N    Exit code.
 Fake should exit with N.